dylangit01/Book_Search_App_BMO/README.md

 ## Wish-List Features
 There were a few features that I was unable to implement in this app due to time limitation.
 Further work on this app would include:

-- [ ] Build pagination for the search results
+- [X] Build pagination for the search results
+- [X] Refactor some other actions using redux
+- [X] Refactor and keep codes DRY, make them more readable
 - [ ] Add a "Search by Author" option
 - [ ] write more tests for app
-- [ ] Refactor some other actions using redux

 ## Getting Started & Installation